What Aaron Sorkin Left Out of His Newest Film

 During testimony, a Yippie defendant — the folk singer Phil Ochs — was asked by his lawyer, William Kuntsler: “Were you informed by an officer that the pig had squealed on you?”

-Retro Report spoke to witnesses who saw Pigasus first hand for our series on the history of American political conventions.
-You can find the entire playlist here.
+Retro Report spoke to witnesses who saw Pigasus first hand for our story, “Lessons from the 1968 Democratic Convention: Under the Shadow of Protests,” above.
+You can find our series on the history of American political conventions here.